-One important fact to note is that the cashback rebates of this RHB credit card are only calculated on 40% of your total monthly spend.
-So if you want to enjoy the full 2% and 5% rebates at Tesco you need to make sure 60% of your monthly card spending is done elsewhere.
+One important fact to note is that the cashback rebates are only calculated on 40% of your total monthly spend.
+So if you want to enjoy the full 2% and 5% rebates at Tesco you need to make sure 60% of you monthly card spending is done elsewhere.
 Rebate is capped at RM50 per month.

 Giant-Citibank Credit Card

-This collaboration has given us a Citi credit card with some great benefits.
+This collaboration has given us a credit card with some great benefits.
 For starters, you get cashback rebates at Giant as well as on selected dining and utilities merchants.
-If your total monthly spend with this Citi credit card is less than RM800, you enjoy 2.5% rebates at Giant and 1% on dining and utilities.
+If your total monthly spend is less than RM800, you enjoy 2.5% rebates at Giant and 1% on dining and utilities.
 Spend more than RM800 and you get 5% at Giant and 2% on dining and utilities.

 The maximum monthly spend at Giant eligible for the rebate is capped at RM400 and RM600 if you spend less or more than RM800 respectively.
-Also, you can only earn up to RM600 of rebates per year with this Citi credit card, which averages to RM50 per month.
+Also, you can only earn up to RM600 of rebates per year, which averages to RM50 per month.

 AEON Credit Card

 Unlike the Tesco-RHB and Giant-Citibank credit cards, the AEON credit card doesn’t give you any cashback rebates.
-Then, how can this AEON credit card benefits you?
-You’ll get 2x AEON MEMBER Points for every RM1 you spend at any AEON or Max Valu store instead.
+Instead, you get 2x AEON MEMBER Points for every RM1 you spend at any AEON or Max Valu store.
 For all non-AEON spending you will earn one point per RM2 of spending.
 On certain special occasions you may earn double or even triple AEON MEMBER Points.